giovanniboscu/continuous-section-field/README.md

 ---

 >Three-dimensional representation of the tapered pole with localized degradation.
 Gray regions indicate the non-degraded portions.
+Weight in this model is the elastic modulus.

 <p align="center">